Komola Rocket

 Komola Rocket (কমলা রকেট, The Orange Ship) is a 2018 Bangladeshi Bengali language drama film, written and directed by Noor Imran Mithu.
 The film based on two short stories Moulik and Saipras written by Shahaduz Zaman.
-The film produced by Faridur Reza Sagar and Impress Telefilm Limited, and distributed by Impress Telefilm Limited.
+The film was produced by Faridur Reza Sagar and Impress Telefilm Limited, and distributed by Impress Telefilm Limited.
 Starring Tauquir Ahmed, Mosharraf Karim, Joy Raj, Samia Said, Fariha Shams Sheuti and Dominic Gomes in the lead roles.
-It is one of the two Bangladeshi films (No Bed of Roses) that has premiered on Netflix yet.
+It was presented on Netflix.

 Plot

-The story of an eventful steamer ride, which shows a canvasser Mofizul (Mosharraf Karim), and a garments factory owner Atik (Tauquir Ahmed), who is trying to disappear after burning down his factory to claim the money from insurance company.
-Where another passenger Monsur, boards the steamer with the body of his wife, who died in that fire.
+The story is of an eventful steamer ride, which shows a canvasser Mofizul (Mosharraf Karim), and a garments factory owner Atik (Tauquir Ahmed), who is trying to disappear after burning down his factory to claim the money from insurance company.
+Another passenger Monsur, boards the steamer with the body of his wife, who died in that fire.
 The first class passengers don't mix with the other classes until the launch is stuck in shallow water for two nights, and shortage of food supply brings Atik down to Monsur's cabin.